 The water temperature you use is crucial for brewing optimal French press coffee.
 While opinions vary, there is an ideal range that extracts the perfect balance of delicious flavors.

-Well, the perfect water temperature for French Press Coffee Oh!
-Not only French Press but any type of coffee is between 195-205 degrees.
-It’s just below the boiling point of water at sea level, 212 degrees.
+The perfect water temperature for French Press Coffee is between 195-205 degrees.
+It’s just below the boiling point of water at sea level, which is 212 degrees.

 If you are an idealistic person like me, I recommend you buy the kitchen thermometer for yourself.

 Kizen Digital Meat Thermometers for Cooking

 - Very fast takes reading in just 3 seconds